trdroid/Android-Examples/_misc/Android-Studio-Shortcuts/SHORTCUTS.md

 **Find all occurrences of a class, method or variable**

 You can quickly find all places where a particular class, method or variable is used in the whole project by positioning the caret at the symbol's name or at its usage in code and pressing Alt+F7 (Edit | Find | Find Usages in the popup menu).

+**Quickly select currently edited element**

+To quickly select the currently edited element (class, file, method or field) in any view (Project view, Structure view or other), press Alt+F1.